OsamaTbaileh/PrimeInventory/README.md

 </div>

 ## Idea:
 This web application is specifically designed to assist store managers in efficiently managing multiple warehouses located in different cities and locations.
-Its primary purpose is to provide a streamlined solution for organizing products within these warehouses and effectively tracking the movement of each product.
-This includes monitoring the origin and destination of each product as it moves throughout the supply chain.
-By utilizing this application, store managers can optimize their inventory management processes, enhance operational efficiency, and maintain accurate records of product movement within their company's warehousing infrastructure.
+In addition to providing a streamlined solution for organizing products within these warehouses and tracking their movement, it also includes a feature for building teams composed of various workers and managers.
+By enabling collaboration among team members, the application enhances operational efficiency and optimizes inventory management processes.
+Moreover, it helps maintain accurate records of product movement within the company's warehousing infrastructure.

 ## Functional Specifications: